quiet-lab/astronvim.config/README.md

   so consider the following scenario and mini-language that will be the same between scenarios:

   - We have some button `foo` that will be different between scenarios
-    - `foo` is bound to 'Esc' on the input keyboard
+  - `foo` is bound to `Esc` on the input keyboard
   - the letters a s d f are bound to themselves
   - Px signifies the press of button x on the keyboard
   - Rx signifies the release of said button
   - Tx signifies the sequential and near instantaneous press and release of x
   - 100 signifies 100ms pass

   So for example:
-    Tesc Ta:
+  > Tesc Ta:
       tap of 'Esc' (triggering `foo`), tap of 'a' triggering `a` Pesc 100 Ta Tb Resc:
       press of 'Esc', 100ms pause, tap of 'a', tap of 'b', release of 'Esc'